 You'll notice Aaron's dog hopped into the truck for a portion of our conversation, and she squeaks her toy through some of it.
 Apologies on that–I'll learn for the next time, but at least this time perhaps it makes it just a bit more 'real'.

 We'll release a new episode every two weeks, barring any complications, and you'll be able to look forward to conversations with producers, WSTR and USTRC leadership, and ropers with a story to tell.
 I think we're going to all figure out this podcasting thing together.

 For those of you who get to spend a lot of time on the road heading to rodeos or ropings, this is for you.
 And for those who just spend a lot of time sitting in traffic, making that commute from your place outside of town to the office, maybe this will help make your stop-and-go just a little more enjoyable.
-Find it on SoundCloud here or search The Score from The Team Roping Journal on iTunes Podcasts.
+Find it on SoundCloud here or on iTunes here, or search The Score from The Team Roping Journal on iTunes Podcasts.

 As with everything, please let me know what you think.
 Have any cool subjects for the pod?
 Send em my way: firstname.lastname@example.org.